 The first course, Clinical Transfusion Practice, was released in September 2007 for South Australian hospitals.
 Interest from other jurisdictions led to the course being made available for all Australian states and territories.
 A successful application was made to the Jurisdictional Blood Committee for national funding to enable free access by all users and to support and further develop this resource.

-As a result the eLearning was renamed BloodSafe eLearning Australia with expansion from one course to twenty-one courses and one App at present.
-As of June 2018 over 500,000 users from more than 1,500 Australian organisations have registered with BloodSafe eLearning Australia.
+As a result the eLearning was renamed BloodSafe eLearning Australia with expansion from one course to twenty-six courses and one App at present.
+Over 500,000 users from more than 1,500 Australian organisations have registered with BloodSafe eLearning Australia.
 On average there are more than 14,000 course completions per month.

 The success of this model has been the topic of an article in the International Journal of Advanced Corporate Learning (iJAC) – Federated Governance: A Successful Model for E-Learning.